robertdfrench/zoolander-ci/README.md

 # Zoolander CI
-Zoolander CI is a minimalist CI environment for illumos-based projects, or cross-platform projects that can reasonably be tested on illumos.
+Zoolander CI is a minimal CI environment for illumos-based projects.
 It provides a single VM which manages CI for a single GitHub project.
 If you want a real CI system, try [Cirrus CI](https://cirrus-ci.org/).

 This repository is capable of bootstrapping and deploying itself, assuming you